 Skip to page content

-Trace element analysis including selenium (Se) is not routinely performed in the normal population.
+Trace element analysis including selenium (Se) is not routinely indicated in the healthy population.
 Selenium levels are requested whenever a deficiency or toxicity is suspected due to the medical history or clinical signs and symptoms.

-Plasma selenium is a good index of recent (months) changes in intake or exposure to the element, however selenium is an acute phase reactant like copper and zinc and concomitant measurement of CRP may be helpful in some circumstances as an aid to interpreting low selenium concentrations.
+Plasma selenium concentration is a good index of recent (months) changes in intake or exposure to the element, however, selenium is a negative acute phase reactant and concomitant measurement of CRP may be helpful in as an aid to interpreting low levels.

-For patients on TPN, selenium should only be measured at baseline if there is a risk of deficiency (see NICE guidelines 2006) and then further testing is dependent on this initial result.
-Long term status is better assessed with glutathione peroxidase.
+For patients on TPN, selenium should only be measured at baseline if there is a risk of deficiency (see NICE guidelines CG32) and then further testing is dependent on this initial result.

 For adults, 6 ml of blood taken into a trace element tube: